bclarkx2/pwd/README.md

 ### Username/hostname
 If the current username and hostname are both equal to the respective values in the `MY_USERNAME` and `MY_HOSTNAME` environment variables, the `user@hostname` part of the prompt will be suppressed.

+## Licensing
+This project is released under the MIT license.
+See [LICENSE.md] for details.